 2001: A Space Odyssey (1968) is possibly the greatest of all science-fiction films.
 Certainly, the grandeur of its reach – the whole of human evolution, the journey up into the next level of consciousness – and its visual audacity have been unparalleled.
 In the 1980s, when science-fiction publishing finally became a mainstream success, 2001‘s original co-author Arthur C. Clarke became one of several science-fiction grandmasters, including also Isaac Asimov, Robert Heinlein, Larry Niven and Harry Harrison – who sequelized, sharecropped and turned their previous successes into grandly unified multiverses.
 Arthur C. Clarke published three 2001 sequels – 2010: Odyssey Two (1982), 2061: Odyssey Three (1988) and 3001: The Final Odyssey (1997), although these became increasingly more mediocre as the original idea was diluted.

 Arthur C. Clarke’s novel 2010: Odyssey Two (1982) proved to be a best-seller.
 In the heat of the big post-Star Wars (1977) science-fiction boom, the film rights became subject to a bidding war.
 Attempts were made to inveigle Stanley Kubrick back but the director eventually settled upon was Peter Hyams.
 Hyams had achieved some distinction with his two previous science-fiction films – Capricorn One (1978), a witty satire of the space mission by way of Watergate, and Outland (1981), an effective translation of High Noon (1952) into space.
-Some science-fiction critics (Harlan Ellison, John Brosnan) have unjustly ridiculed Peter Hyams for minor scientific errors, but on the whole these three films form a trilogy of intelligent science-fiction works, making Hyams for a time seem one of the genre’s most promising directors.
-During this time, he also produced the quirkily appealing Universal monster homage The Monster Squad (1987).
-Regrettably, Hyams’s later ventures into sf/fantasy – Stay Tuned (1992), Timecop (1994), The Relic (1997), End of Days (1999) and A Sound of Thunder (2005) – slip into merely hired-gun formula film-making.
+Some science-fiction critics (Harlan Ellison, John Brosnan) unjustly ridiculed Peter Hyams for minor scientific errors but on the whole these three films form a trilogy of intelligent science-fiction works, making Hyams for a time seem one of the genre’s most promising directors.
+Hyams left the genre alone for a decade, while his later entries (see below) slip into merely hired-gun formula film-making.
 Out of all of Peter Hyams’s films, 2010 remains his finest work.

 Where 2010 does work is in exactly the places that 2001 is lacking.
 Essentially it is a warmer, much more accessible film.
 Where 2001 was slow and filled with a minimalism of movement, 2010 is dramatic and exciting.
 Where 2001 felt like it was several different stories that only overlapped on a grander thematic level but not dramatically and where what was going on was never clearly spelt out but left for viewers to make up their own minds, 2010 comes with a clear and linear plot.
 Where 2001‘s characters were blank and deliberately bled of life, Peter Hyams invests his characters with vitality and emotional depth.
 In particular, Roy Scheider gives another of his warm, effortlessly likable Everyman performances and brings enormous heart to the centre of the film.
 Standout also is Bob Balaban’s clever and dangerous voicing of the absent-minded professor role – HAL 9000’s end scenes hold something tragically affecting.